custom-twemoji/custom-twemoji-api-website/content/docs/custom-faces/GET mashup.md

 Specify the likelihood of each feature appearing in the output:

-- `1.0` guarantees it will be present
+- `1.0` means it will be present if any emoji being mashed up has the feature
 - `0.0` guarantees it will not be present

 ## Example